A soda beverage bottling works was founded at Ft.

 While Stellern's resumed distribution of real beer

-ended in 1933, they use half-gallon bottles called
+after prohibition ended in 1933, they use half-gallon

-This was not the sugary drink of that name sold
+called Orange Crush.
+This was not the sugary drink of

-carbonated orange juice that contained bits of pulp.
+juice that contained bits of pulp. vStellern's bottled

 Dr. Pepper briefly in 1939 and in 1942 begin bottling

-For more than a remarkable 80 yearsm from 1875 to
+For more than a remarkable 80 years from 1875 to about

-of a bottle of soda pop remained at 5 cents, but
+1958, the cost of a bottle of soda pop remained at 5

 Finally, unable to compete with the resources and